 Producing an image of a “ghost” is not difficult.
-In this case, we made it using a combination of long exposure, second curtain sync and playing with the time of the model in the frame.
+In this case, I made it using a combination of long exposure, second-curtain flash sync, and playing with the time of the model in the frame.

 In previous posts you saw how I worked with Jessica in order to demonstrate a few flash techniques.
 In a shoot we did back in February, we ran a few experiments with long exposure, flash and movement.
 Most of those experiments didn’t quite turn out the way I intended, but there was one that did.

 My intention for this shot was to show a semi-transparent Jessica in the frame, while the rest of the image was reasonably well exposed.
 We did it in one shot as you can see in the video.